tommadness/KH2Randomizer/docs/glossary/index.md

 A program from the OpenKH project that can apply modifications to an extracted version of the KH2 game.

-This works for both the PCSX2 emulated version of the game as well as the PC Epic Games Store version.
+This works for both the PCSX2 emulated version of the game and the PC Epic Games Store version.

 ## P